agn453/HI-TECH-Z80-C/README.md

     exit(n) and _exit(n) for non-zero n set the error code to 0xFF00 | (n&0x7F).

     The practical upshot is that exit(0) translates as "OK"; other values translate as "error".
-If the next command is preceded by a : character, it will be ignored:
+You can use this in conjunction with CP/M 3's SUBMIT featores.
+If the next command in a .SUB file is preceded by a : character, it will be ignored:

         CPROG
         :OTHER